 Check out Sophia and Keaton’s elopement where they took a break together and read letters from family and friends.

 Summer in Colorado, especially in the mountains, typically begins in mid-June.
-At some elevations there might be snow present year-round, but for most part the majority of mountain passes and trails are open by this point!
-Summer in the mountains is full of green grass, lots of wildflowers, and crystal clear alpine lakes to explore with temperatures often in the mid 70s.
+At some elevations there might be snow present year-round, but for the most part, the majority of mountain passes and trails are open by this point!
+Summer in the mountains is full of green grass, lots of wildflowers, and crystal-clear alpine lakes to explore with temperatures often in the mid-70s.

 Check out our guide to help decide when the best time to elope is for you!
 If Summer or Fall is your ideal timeframe, there are lots of options to consider on your wedding day!